This has to be my favourite day of the year. It’s the day that I do a big Brain Dump of hopes and dreams and plans and schemes for the year ahead.

 - Now….
 Ready?
 Take action.
 Register for the course.
 Register the business name.
 Buy the starter kit.
 Hire the travel agent.
 Buy the book.
 You get the idea.

 - Once you’ve booked something, get it right into your planner.
 Decide ahead of time what help you’re going to need to accomplish this task.
-If you need a housekeeper, hire one.
-If you need to order meals in for a time period, do so.
+If you need a housekeeper or to order meals in for a time period, do so.
 If you need your family to help with getting groceries or walking the dog, book it now.
 Don’t wait until the day the program starts to figure out that you don’t have your ducks in a row – do it now.

 I know.
 I’m all warm and fuzzy inside too.